top of page

 3. Command over Influence (Social Power)

-Temporal command extends to others—how you lead, persuade, and shape environments.
+Temporal command extends to others, it's how you lead, persuade, and shape environments.

 • Cultivate respect through integrity and competence.